-The Agency maintains its readiness to play an essential role in verifying the DPRK’s nuclear programme.
-I call upon the DPRK to comply fully with its obligations under relevant Security Council resolutions, to cooperate promptly with the Agency in implementing its Safeguards Agreement and to resolve all outstanding issues.
+It will be five years next month since Agency inspectors were asked to leave the DPRK.
+Nevertheless, the Agency maintains its readiness to play an essential role in verifying the DPRK’s nuclear programme.
+I call upon the DPRK to comply fully with its obligations under relevant Security Council resolutions, to cooperate promptly with the Agency in implementing its NPT Safeguards Agreement, and to resolve all outstanding issues.

 Implementation of Safeguards in the Islamic Republic of Iran

-The Agency continues to verify the non-diversion of nuclear material declared by Iran under its Safeguards Agreement.
-But we are not in a position to provide credible assurance about the absence of undeclared nuclear material and activities in Iran, and therefore to conclude that all nuclear material in Iran is in peaceful activities.
+Concerning safeguards implementation in Iran, the Agency continues to verify the non-diversion of nuclear material declared by Iran under its Safeguards Agreement.
+However, the Agency is not in a position to provide credible assurance about the absence of undeclared nuclear material and activities in Iran, and therefore to conclude that all nuclear material in Iran is in peaceful activities.

 Implementation of the NPT Safeguards Agreement in the Syrian Arab Republic

 As far as implementation of safeguards in the Syrian Arab Republic is concerned, Syria last month indicated its readiness to enable the Agency to conduct an inspection at the Miniature Neutron Source Reactor in Damascus.

 However, the security situation on the ground is such that the Agency is not in a position to send inspectors to Syria.
 We will continue to monitor the security situation in the country.